laravel/docs/cashier-paddle.md

         // ...
     }

-If you wish to cancel a subscription immediately, you may call the `cancelNow` method on the user's subscription:
+If you wish to cancel a subscription immediately, you may call the `cancelNow` method on the subscription:

     $user->subscription()->cancelNow();

-To stop a subscription on its grace period from canceling, call `stopCancel`:
+To stop a subscription on its grace period from canceling, you may invoke the `stopCancel` method:

     $user->subscription()->stopCancel();

 > **Warning**
 > Paddle's subscriptions cannot be resumed after cancelation.
-If your customer wishes to resume their subscription, they will have to subscribe to a new subscription.
+If your customer wishes to resume their subscription, they will have to create a new subscription.

 <a name="subscription-trials"></a>
 ## Subscription Trials